-Gemstones have had an important place in many religions for centuries.
+Gemstones have held significance in the religions of the world for centuries.
 In the Judeo-Christian tradition, the Bible refers to twelve stones set in the breastplate of the high priest, symbolizing the twelve tribes of Israel.
-In Hinduism, nine gemstones are identified as corresponding to the nine planetary Gods in Vedic astrology.
+In Hinduism, nine gemstones correspond with seven planets and two lunar nodes in Vedic astrology, which is also known as Jyotisha, Jyotish or Hindu astrology.

-In Islam, a practice of wearing gemstones developed from legends associated with Ali, the cousin and son-in-law of the prophet Muhammad, and the first (or perhaps the second) convert to Islam.
-There is a tradition that Ali wore four rings on his hand with four different gemstones, expressed by the Arabic names Aqiq, Yaqut, Feruz and Hadid Theen.
+In Islam, a practice of wearing gemstones developed from legends associated with Ali ibn Abi Talib, the cousin and son-in-law of the prophet Muhammad.
+Ali is said to have worn four rings on his hand with four different gemstones, the Arabic names of which are aqiq, yaqut, feruz and hadid theen.

-Aqiq (sometimes spelled Aqeeq) is believed to refer to the gemstone Carnelian.
-This is generally regarded as the most important gemstone in Islam.
+Aqiq (sometimes spelled aqeeq) is believed to refer to the gemstone carnelian.
+This is generally regarded to be the most important gemstone in Islam.
 The Prophet was said to have worn a silver ring on his right hand with an Abyssinian stone (probably a type of agate, such as carnelian), with the stone facing toward the palm.
-Ali was said to wear a carnelian to protect himself from enemies and misfortune.
+Ali was said to have worn a carnelian to protect himself from enemies and misfortune.

-The term Yaqut is less clear.
-It is often translated as Opal, and it is said that Ali wore Yaqut for "beauty and dignity."
-But many scholars believe the term Yaqut refers to Ruby, and this view seem more widely accepted.
+The term yaqut is less clear.
+It is often translated as opal, and it is said that Ali wore yaqut for "beauty and dignity".
+But many scholars believe the term yaqut refers to ruby, and this view seems more widely accepted.

-Feruz (or Feroza), on the other hand, unambiguously refers to the gemstone Turquoise.
-It is said that Ali wore turquoise "for obtaining divine help and victory."
-There is an Islamic tradition that if a person prays to Allah while wearing rings set with Feruz and Aqiq, Allah does not turn the prayers down unanswered.
+Feruz (or feroza), on the other hand, unambiguously refers to the gemstone turquoise.
+It is said that Ali wore turquoise "for obtaining divine help and victory".
+There is an Islamic tradition that if a person prays to Allah while wearing rings set with feruz and aqiq, Allah does not leave the prayers unanswered.

-Hadid Theen is believed to refer to the gemstone Hematite.
-It is said that Ali wore this gem for strength.
-The Islamic lore cautions against wearing hematite constantly; instead it should be worn for protection when confronting a tyrant or oppressor.
+Hadid theen is believed to refer to the gemstone hematite.
+It is thought that Ali wore this gem for strength.
+Islamic lore cautions against wearing hematite constantly; instead it should be worn for protection when confronting a tyrant or an oppressor.

-Finally, the fifth stone of significance in know as Dur-e-Najaf.
+Finally, an additional stone of significance in Islam is known as dur-e-Najaf.
 This is generally thought to be a type of quartz or rock crystal from the Najaf al-Ashraf area of Iraq.
-The legend is that Allah had made this stone easily available so that both the rich and the poor could wear and benefit from it.
+A legend states that Allah made this stone easily available so that both the rich and the poor could wear it and benefit from it.

 - First Published: January-16-2011